freeCodeCamp/freeCodeCamp/README.md

 Pro Tips
 --------
 - When you install a new npm package, add a *--save* flag and it will be automatially added to `package.json` as well.
-For example, `npm install moment --save`.
+For example, `npm install --save moment`.
 - Use [async.parallel()](https://github.com/caolan/async#parallel) when you neeed to run multiple asynchronous tasks, and then render a page, but only when all tasks are completed.
 For example, you might want to scrape 3 different websites for some data (async operation) and render the results on a page after all 3 websites have been scraped.
-- Need to find a specific object in an array?
+- Need to find a specific object inside an Array?
 Use [_.findWhere](http://underscorejs.org/#findWhere) function from Underscore.js.
+For example, this is how you would retrieve a Twitter token from database: `var token = _.findWhere(req.user.tokens, { kind: 'twitter' });`, where `req.user.tokens` is an Array, and a second parameter is an object with a given key/value.

 FAQ